dryguy/rbitr/README.md

 among the moves of the game.
 In this section, we’ll examine ways to extract some of this data.

-rbitr has two ways to extract the moves of the game from an imported PGN file.
+rbitr has two ways to extract the moves of a game that has been imported from a PGN file.
 The function `clean_movetext()` removes any comments, annotations, embedded data, or extra white space, leaving just the moves and the move numbers.
 PGN files store moves in standard algebraic notation (SAN), so the end result after using `clean_movetext()` is in a format easily read by most human chess players.

 ``` r
 movetext <- clean_movetext(pgn$Movetext)